-The AANN special focus groups (SFG) are consistently ranked one of the top membership benefits.
+The AANN special focus groups (SFGs) are consistently ranked one of the top membership benefits.

-AANN members get free access to the SFG communities on the AANN NeuroNetwork.
-Each SFG has its own community used for communication, networking, and sharing resources among its members.
+AANN members get free access to the SFG and Forum communities on the AANN NeuroNetwork.
+Each SFG and Forum has its own community used for communication, networking, problem solving, and sharing knowledge and resources among its members.

 Neuromuscular and Movement Disorders/MS

 This is a community for the discussion of topics pertaining to neuromuscular and movement disorders, or any interference with speed, fluency, quality, and ease of movement.
 Additionally, it includes discussion of neuromuscular disorders: Amyotrophic lateral sclerosis (ALS), Charcot-Marie-Tooth disease, Multiple sclerosis (MS), Muscular Dystrophy, Myasthenia Gravis, Myopathy, myositis (polymyositis, dermatomyositis), peripheral neuropathy and spinal muscular atrophy.

 This is a community for the discussion of topics pertaining to neuro-oncology, including: tumor, clinical trials, treatment, patient support, and metastases to the central nervous system.

 This is a community for nurses interested in the care of patients impacted by trauma and resulting head and/or spine injury.
 Conversation topics may include: prevention of secondary injury, ICP monitoring and CSF diversion, neurological assessment techniques, and care across the continuum.

 This is a community for nurses interested in the care of children impacted by neurological conditions.